Boonk8812/Samsung-Flash-Tool/README.md

 1. Backup all critical data on your device using a reliable method.
 2. Charge your device to at least 50% battery life.
-3. Put your device into Download Mode: Power off the device, then press and hold Volume Down + Home Button + Power key simultaneously until a warning triangle appears.
-Press the Volume Up button to enter Download Mode.
+3. Put your device into Download Mode (for older device with a home button): Power off the device, then press and hold Volume Down + Home Button + Power key simultaneously until a warning triangle appears.
+Do this while the device is plugged into a computer.
+Then press the Volume Up button to enter Download Mode.
+For newer devices without a home button: Power off the device, then hold down the volume down and volume up button while it is completely off, then plug in the USB-C charging cable into the USB-C port on the bottom hole of the device, then while holding the volume buttons, hold down the power button.
+Then press volume up 1 time.
+This has to be done while connected to a computer, otherwize the device will boot up normally into Android.

 ## Beginning the Flashing Process